 A basic component of living on campus at Western Michigan University is that all students are responsible for their actions and that there are natural consequences for inappropriate behavior.
-A student documented for an alleged violation of the Student Code of Conduct or the Residence Life Community Living Expectations will meet with a Residence Life staff member for an official hearing.
+A student documented for an alleged violation of the Student Code of Conduct or the Housing and Residence Life Community Living Expectations will meet with a Housing staff member for an official hearing.
 The hearing is part of the investigation into what allegedly happened.
-Conduct hearing officers are typically hall directors and assistant hall directors of the residence hall where the student lives.
+Conduct hearing officers are typically hall directors and assistant hall directors of the residence hall or apartment complex where the student lives.
 During a hearing, students are informed of their rights, are able to share information about their situation, and are provided with documentation of the outcome when one is reached.
 More details can be found via the Student Code of Conduct and Office of Student Conduct links below.

 Conduct process procedure